top of page

 In Rev 20:4-5, God is talking about two resurrections.
 The Churches claim that the first is spiritual, but the second is physical.
 Does this really make sense?

-Let me quote these two verses with a simple explanation added in red:
+Let me quote these two verses with a simple explanation added in brackets:

 4 And I saw thrones, and they sat on them, and judgment was committed to them.
 Then I saw the souls of those who had been beheaded for their witness to Jesus and for the word of God, who had not worshiped the beast or his image, and had not received his mark on their foreheads or on their hands.
 And they lived and reigned with Christ for a thousand years.